-This time, unlike the 1904 job, the restoration was thorough and complete, though again it did not result in an operating artifact.
-The engine was completely disassembled, with all of its parts being repaired, primed, and painted as necessary.
-It was found that the wooden timber frame from 1904 was severely rotted, so it was replaced along with the canopy.
+1904 was severely rotted, so it was replaced along with the canopy.
 The boiler was sandblasted, but none of the original tubes were removed in order to preserve as much of the engine's "historic fabric" as possible.
 The water tank was found to be in very poor condition, and after years of accumulated rust and corrosion was removed and it was refurbished, with the restorers again preserving as much of the original material as possible.
 The long-missing brass bearings were replaced, and eventually the Oregon Pony was able to roll, slowly, with all of its original gears, pistons, and side rods moving.
 Using period photos as a guide, it was repainted and striped to match its appearance at the 1905 Lewis & Clark Exposition, then placed on display within a new climate-controlled and weatherproof building at Cascade Locks in August 1981.
 It still wears the plaque that Hewes affixed to its boiler in 1905.

 Today the era of portage railroads is long past.
-A series of locks completed in 1896 is utilized to move river traffic through the Cascades.
+A series of locks completed in 1896 was utilized to move river traffic through the Cascades.
 The rapids themselves and the right-of-way of the Oregon Portage Railroad are underwater as a result of Bonneville Dam, leaving the Oregon Pony as one of the last remaining artifacts of this brief but interesting chapter in early western transportation.
 Visitors to the area will find the 0-4-0 exhibited within the 23-acre Cascade Locks Marine Park, which is also home to the steamboat replica Columbia Gorge and the Cascades Locks Historical Museum.